Coronavirus supplies donated by Alibaba's Ma arrive in Africa

 Health Minister Lia Tadesse said testing for the virus was one of the most important tools for controlling the outbreak.
 For several days, governments across the continent have been imposing tough measures to restrict travel and close public spaces.
 The World Health Organisation is planning to help countries set up pop-up hospitals that could be equipped with oxygen and ventilators.

-CHURCHES Part of Africa's battle to stop the virus from taking hold could be fought in the churches when many of its more than 600 million Christians go to pray - some of whom were reluctant on Sunday to give up their communal worship.
+CHURCHES Part of Africa's battle to stop the virus from taking hold could be fought in the churches when many of its more than 600 million Christians go to pray.

 Kenya, which has 15 confirmed cases, on Sunday banned all religious and social gatherings, limited the number of mourners at funerals to 15, and ordered all nightclubs and bars to close indefinitely.
 Health Minister Mutahi Kagwe told a news conference on Sunday that all international passenger flights would be banned from Wednesday.

 He said a county official who had flouted quarantine rules and tested positive would be charged once his quarantine ended.
-"Kenyans must treat this matter with the seriousness it deserves, by adjusting and changing their lifestyles," he said.
+"Kenyans must treat this matter with the seriousness it deserves," he said.
 "In the coming week, you will be witnessing more enforcement measures."

-Madagascar declared a 15-day health emergency on Saturday evening.
-Somalia said on Sunday it had reopened its international airport for two days to allow its citizens to return from 14 countries affected by coronavirus.
+Mozambique's health ministry on Sunday confirmed its first case of coronavirus - a 75-year-old man who had recently returned from Britain.
+Both Madagascar and Liberia declared national health emergencies over the epidemic this weekend.
+In Burkina Faso, U.S. Ambassador Andrew Young said he had tested positive for coronavirus in a post on Twitter.
+The country is the worst-affected so far in West Africa, with 75 confirmed cases, including four government ministers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)